 Now that you have an estimate of your tax bracket, you can use that information in many aspects of your financial plan.
 Here are a few ways that Betterment uses a tax bracket estimate to give you better, more personalized advice.

 - Tax-Loss Harvesting: This is a powerful strategy that seeks to use the ups/downs of your investments to save you taxes.
-However, it typically only makes sense if you are in the 22% tax bracket or higher.
-For those in the 10% & 12% tax brackets, capital gains are taxed differently, which could make this strategy not beneficial.
+However, it typically doesn't make sense if you fall into a lower tax bracket due to the way capital gains are taxed differently.

-- Tax-Coordinated Portfolio: This strategy reshuffles which investments you hold in which accounts to try to boost your after-tax returns.
-For the same reasons listed above, if you are in the 10% or 12% tax bracket, the benefits of this strategy are reduced significantly.
+- Tax Coordination: This strategy reshuffles which investments you hold in which accounts to try to boost your after-tax returns.
+For the same reasons listed above, if you fall on the lower end of the tax bracket spectrum, the benefits of this strategy are reduced significantly.

 - Traditional vs. Roth Contributions: Choosing the proper retirement account to contribute to can also save you taxes both now and throughout your lifetime.
 Generally, if you expect to be in a higher tax bracket in the future, Roth accounts are best.
 If you expect to be in a lower tax bracket in the future, Traditional accounts are best.
-That’s why our RetireGuide™ tool estimates your current tax bracket, and where we expect you to be in the future, and uses that information to recommend which retirement accounts make the most sense for you.
+That’s why our automated retirement planning advice estimates your current tax bracket and where we expect you to be in the future, and uses that information to recommend which retirement accounts make the most sense for you.

 In addition to these strategies, Betterment’s team of financial experts can help you with even more complex strategies such as Roth conversions, estimating taxes from moving outside investments to Betterment and structuring tax-efficient withdrawals during retirement.